frapontillo/bd2-project-uniba/README.md

 - `tomcat-conf` contains a configuration example for the Tomcat server, referencing two databases (one for the Web app, one for the Mondrian analysis).
 - `web`, containing the Web application.

-## TODO

-- Check the doc one last time.

 ## History

 ### 2013-02-20